 Do Companies Use the Enneagram?

-Small businesses, non-profit organizations, and large companies alike are using Enneagram tests to understand better their employees’ personalities, motivations, blind spots, and behaviors.
+Small businesses, non-profit organizations, and large companies use Enneagram tests to better understand their employees’ personalities, motivations, blind spots, and behaviors.
 According to truity.com, approximately 1,517,098 people, and counting, have taken the Enneagram test within the last 30 days.

 The Best Enneagram Test For Businesses and Teams

-Several websites offer Enneagram tests, like the Riso-Hudson Enneagram Type Indicator (RHETI).
+Several websites, like the Riso-Hudson Enneagram Type Indicator (RHETI), offer Enneagram tests.
 According to statisticssolutions.com, this Enneagram test is only 72% accurate.

 The most popular Enneagram tests in the US for businesses are available at truity.com.
 This website is so popular in workplaces because the Enneagram test measures personal motivation, relational stances, communication, leadership styles, and approach to teamwork.